gallg/RLBF/README.md

 ### Run the program

+Remember to **change the paths** on the "rtfmri_dashboard/controller.py" and "rtfmri_dashboard/envs/render.py" scripts before running.

 Run the controller script to start the main program.
 The environment will spawn by itself after the reference volume has been preprocessed.
 ```